Klipper3d/klipper/docs/Config_Reference.md

 There are situations when a user wants to have more than one endstop per axis.
-Examples of such configurations include Y axis driven by two independent stepper motors with belts attached to both ends of the X beam, with effectively two carriages on Y axis each having an independent endstop, and multi-stepper Z axis with each stepper having its own endstop (not to be confused with the configurations with multiple Z motors but only a single endstop).
+Examples of such configurations include Y axis driven by two independent stepper motors with belts attached to both ends of the X gantry, with effectively two carriages on Y axis each having an independent endstop, and multi-stepper Z axis with each stepper having its own endstop (not to be confused with the configurations with multiple Z motors but only a single endstop).
 These configurations